 Celebrate the season by exploring the beautiful Sammamish Valley during the annual Summer Celebration.
-Visit farms and businesses to enjoy food and farm demonstrations; take a class; chat with a farmer.
-At the Sammamish Valley Celebration of Farms and the Arts, Friday to Sunday, July 19 -21, you’ll find a variety of activities that celebrate summer: learn about local farms; sample freshly pressed apple cider; taste farm-fresh food and local wine; dig in some soil and take a walk in a peaceful farm field.
+Visit farms and businesses to enjoy food and farm demonstrations, take a class or just come chat with a farmer.
+At the Sammamish Valley Celebration of Farms and the Arts, Friday to Sunday, July 19 -21, you’ll find a variety of activities: learn about local farms, take a gardening class, sample freshly pressed apple cider, taste farm-fresh food and local wine, dig in some soil or take a walk in a peaceful farm field.
 Get the family out of the city, enjoy the farm community and embrace the natural surroundings.
 Stop by the farms and businesses that support local agriculture.
 Each location has its own schedule of events during the Celebration.
 All ages are welcome and activities are free.

 Participating farms and businesses include: 21 Acres, Woodinville Farmers Market, Off the Branch Farm (formerly Minea Farm), Viva Farms/SAgE Collaborative, Sammamish Valley Farm, Sammamish Valley Grange, NW Bloom Farm, Tonnemaker’s Valley Farm and the Woodinville Heritage Museum.
 Saturday highlights include: Baby chicks at the Farmers Market with KIS Farm, 9 am-1 pm; Tonnemaker’s Cherry Celebration all day; NW Bloom Farm’s Gardening without Weeding Class plus Plant Sale and Swap, 9 am to noon; and, Shakespeare on the Lawn at 21 Acres, 5 pm.
 A Sunday highlight is Woodinville Heritage Society’s annual Ice Cream Social, 11 a.m. to 2 p.m. in the DeYoung House.